USAFA-ECE/ece281-book/book/ICE/ICE6.md

 ### Architecture

 We introduce a new type in the signal declaration: **unsigned**.
-The unsigned type can take basic arithmetic operations, such as addition.
+The unsigned type can take basic arithmetic operations, such as addition!

 ```vhdl
  -- 2 bit counter output to select MUX input